 Anna Francis – Chair

 She has raised almost £2m in the past few years for community projects and has set up successful social enterprises such as Sutton Community Farm and SHARE the UK’s first share shop.
-She also works for Frome Town Council as their Energy and Resilience Officer and the council has been awarded numerous awards for this work around energy, including Regen South West’s Most Proactive Public Sector Body in 2014.
-She is also a chartered Environmentalist, an Energy Performance Assessor and previously a Code for Sustainable Homes Assessor.
+She also works for Frome Town Council as their Resilience Manager and the council has been awarded numerous awards for this work around energy, including Regen South West’s Most Proactive Public Sector Body.
+She is a chartered Environmentalist, an Energy Performance Assessor and previously a Code for Sustainable Homes Assessor.
 She has is passionate about community energy and the transition towards a low carbon community.

 Peter Macfadyen – Director